Faculty Profile: Richard Albert

 Richard Albert is the William Stamps Farish Professor in Law at the University of Texas at Austin.
 He teaches courses in constitutional law, publishes books and articles on constitutional amendment and constitutional change, and creates opportunities for scholars to collaborate in the study of public law.
 He holds law and political science degrees from Yale University, the University of Oxford and Harvard University.

 Professor Albert focuses his research on constitutional amendment from comparative, doctrinal, historical and theoretical perspectives.
 His publications, many of them available here, have been translated into Chinese, Hungarian, Portuguese, Russian and Spanish.

-Professor Albert has co-edited several volumes on the study of constitutionalism, including (1) The Foundations and Traditions of Constitutional Amendment (Hart 2017); (2) Canada in the World: Comparative Perspectives on the Canadian Constitution (Cambridge University Press 2017); (3) Cambio Constitucional Informal (Externado University Press 2016); (4) The Oxford Handbook of Caribbean Constitutions (forthcoming Oxford University Press 2019); (5) The Canadian Constitution in Transition (forthcoming University of Toronto Press 2019); (6) The Law and Legitimacy of Imposed Constitutions (Routledge 2018); (7) Quasi-Constitutionality and Constitutional Statutes: Forms, Functions, Applications (forthcoming Routledge 2019); (8) An Unamendable Constitution?
-Unamendability in Constitutional Democracies (forthcoming Springer 2018); (9) Constitutionalism Under Extreme Conditions: Law, Emergency, Exception (forthcoming Springer 2019); (10) Constitutional Change and Transformation in Latin America (forthcoming Hart 2019); and (11) Founding Moments in Constitutional States (forthcoming Hart 2019).
+Professor Albert has co-edited several volumes on the study of constitutionalism, including (1) The Foundations and Traditions of Constitutional Amendment (Hart 2017); (2) Canada in the World: Comparative Perspectives on the Canadian Constitution (Cambridge University Press 2017); (3) Cambio Constitucional Informal (Externado University Press 2016); (4) The Oxford Handbook of Caribbean Constitutions (forthcoming Oxford University Press 2019); (5) The Canadian Constitution in Transition (University of Toronto Press 2019); (6) The Law and Legitimacy of Imposed Constitutions (Routledge 2018); (7) Quasi-Constitutionality and Constitutional Statutes: Forms, Functions, Applications (Routledge 2019); (8) An Unamendable Constitution?
+Unamendability in Constitutional Democracies (Springer 2018); (9) Constitutionalism Under Extreme Conditions: Law, Emergency, Exception (forthcoming Springer 2019); (10) Constitutional Change and Transformation in Latin America (forthcoming Hart 2019); and (11) Founding Moments in Constitutional States (forthcoming Hart 2019).

 He is co-editor of the new Series in Comparative Constitutionalism at Oxford University Press, co-editor of the Series in Comparative Constitutional Change at Routledge, and he sits on the editorial boards of several journals including the International Journal of Constitutional Law, Revista de Investigações Constitucionais, Africa Journal of Comparative Constitutional Law, Romanian Journal of Comparative Law, Rivista of diritti comparati, Indian Constitutional Law Review, Legal Desire International Journal on Law and the International Journal of Comparative Legal Research.